 Plastics are inexpensive, which is the reason why plastics are overused.
 However, most of us give little thought to the fact that when you dispose of plastic, it doesn’t decompose.
 This leads to soil and water pollution which also affects marine life.

 Though plastic can be reused, most of the bottles and polythene bags are disposed of as trash after a single-use.
 This increases pollution to a great extent on land as well as oceans.
 The problem is even more serious in developing and underdeveloped countries.

 This is another reason for growing plastic pollution.
 The disposable products that we use take years to decompose.
 The strong chemical bonds increase the life of plastics making them difficult to decompose.
 Simple plastic products take approximately 45-100 years to decompose whereas complex products need 100-600 years to decompose.
 The harm caused by plastic products is evident.

 The number of plastics that we use on a daily basis can cause serious harm to the environment.
 Here are some of the effects of plastic pollution.

 Plastics can affect the tiniest organisms such as plankton present on the earth’s surface.
 Larger animals depend on plankton for food.
 If the small organisms present on the earth’s surface are poisoned, the animals will also consume toxins.
 This will affect the food chain and lead to health issues.

 Affects Marine Life

 Plastic pollution has a serious impact on marine life.
-Plastic fishing nets, dumping of plastic waste in the water bodies, not only pollute the water but also kill marine life.
+Plastic fishing nets, and the dumping of plastic waste in the water bodies, not only pollute the water but also kill marine life.
 The toxins released by plastic in the sea lead to the loss of biodiversity.

-Dumping of plastic waste in the water bodies is one of the leading causes of land degradation.
+The dumping of plastic waste in the water bodies is one of the leading causes of land degradation.
 Plastic waste also leads to soil pollution.
 The toxic substances release plastic waste which affects the growth of plants and trees.